Behind every decision a business makes, there is a real human impact.

 Click here to download the full whitepaper to learn more about the importance of ethical decisioning and how it will affect your organization and customers.

-Jessica Malakian is a product marketing specialist at Progress focused on the Corticon, Kinvey, iMacros, iMail and MessageWay solutions.
-A former intern at Progress, Jessica is a recent college grad who is excited to be a full-time Progresser.
+Jessica Malakian is a product marketing specialist at Progress who focuses primarily on the Progress Corticon, OpenEdge, and iMacros solutions.
+Jessica is a recent college graduate and is excited to begin her professional journey with Progress.
+Outside of work, Jessica loves reading and writing.

 Subscribe to get all the news, info and tutorials you need to build better business apps and sites